dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The harder the struggle, the more glorious the triumph.**
+**In the end, it's not the years in your life that count.
+It's the life in your years.**

-Anonymous
+Abraham Lincoln